POLITICAL WORK BIO,

 Visions

-From 2022 until 2025, I will be on a hiatus from organizing in order to complete a Master in Public Policy and a Master in Social Welfare (Social Work) through Luskin School of Public Affairs at University of California, Los Angeles (UCLA).
+I am currently on a hiatus from organizing in order to complete a Master in Public Policy and a Master in Social Welfare (Social Work) through Luskin School of Public Affairs at University of California, Los Angeles (UCLA).
+Through this education, I hope to deepen my insights as an advocate and my competence as an organizer.

-Through these experiences, I hope to deepen my insights as an advocate and my competence as an organizer.
 My direction: may I stay grounded in radical vision, and my work guided by the people.

 SELECTED ENGAGEMENTS & WRITING